S&P/TSX composite up in late-morning trading as price of oil climbs higher

 Gains in the energy and base metal sectors helped lift Canada's main stock index higher in late-morning trading as the price of oil climbed higher and U.S. stock markets put in a mixed showing.

-The October crude oil contract was up US$2.21 at US$89.90 per barrel and the September natural gas contract was up three cents at US$9.28 per mmBTU.
+The October crude contract was up US$3.46 at US$93.82 per barrel and the September natural gas contract was up 14 cents at US$9.82 per mmBTU.

 MORE Business News